Big Data promised less (and better) marketing. It hasn’t worked out that way.

 But this was just one example.
 Other brands do better, don’t they?
-Perhaps the macro-trend is heading in the right direction, and brands such as Williams-Sonoma eventually will be out-competed by brands who are more efficient and can redirect that excess capital.
+Perhaps the macro-trend is heading in the right direction, and brands such as Williams-Sonoma eventually will be out-competed by brands that are more efficient and can redirect that excess capital.
 Perhaps this is just a symptom of struggling retailers.
 If that were true, what might we expect the macro trends to look like?

-First, we might expect that marketing spend would be growing at a rate at least equal to, but ideally lower than, population growth.
+First, we might expect that marketing spending would be growing at a rate at least equal to, but ideally lower than, population growth.
 In other words, the ratio of marketing dollars per person on the planet should be shrinking over time.
 Is that the case?

 The chart below shows global marketing spend growing at 3.9% per year:

 The next chart shows global population growth slowing over time, about 1.0% per year during the same period.

 In other words, marketing is spending more per person each year, not less.